atomizejs/atomizejs.github.com/getting_started.markdown

 In the following examples, when we wish to output something, we use `console.log` which will mean you'll need to be watching the JavaScript console in your web browser.
-Obviously, you can rework these do achieve fancy interactions with the DOM if you so wish.
+Obviously, you can rework these to achieve fancy interactions with the DOM if you so wish.

 All these examples assume the following HTML template: